IoTReady/iotready.github.io/blog/minimal-form-factor-esp32-development-board.md

 ## Product Description

 While the ESP32 has many development boards available on the market, sometimes you want a minimally sized version that can easily mount on your own pcb.
 Stamp_esp32 is an entry level development board which is essentially a shrunken version of the esp32C DEvKitC.
-Thanks to Ruhan A, our 19 year old Junior Electronics Engineer for the design !
+Thanks to Ruhan Akram, our 19 year old Junior Electronics Engineer for the design !

 It has all the ESP32 pins exposed and is easy to connect and use.
-This board is designed with the castellated edge connector pins which makes easier for the board to be either directly soldered or used with heade pins.
+This board is designed with the castellated edge connector pins which makes easier for the board to be either directly soldered or used with header pins.

 ## Circuit